 It’s important that your accounting periods are up to date, otherwise the formula will refer to the latest periods that have been set up in the fiscal year.
 To illustrate this, in my CRONUS company, 2022 hadn’t been set up as an accounting period, meaning each time I entered P1 for example, it was filtering by 2021.
 Having since amended this, it now looks to the accounting period in the current fiscal year.
 In my case, as each new period starts on the first day of the month, using P1 provides this:

-It’s worth clarifying this isn’t an exhaustive list of filters but a good indication as to what you can do with Business Central.
+It’s worth clarifying this isn’t an exhaustive list of Business Central filters but a good indication as to what you can do.
 I’ve attached a link to Microsoft’s documentation on the topic.
 It has more examples of the types of characters available when using filters.
-Click here to give it a read.

 Thanks very much for reading!
-Hopefully these keyboard shortcuts and record filters can save you a lot of time when managing records in the system.
-Remember to save filter views, especially for formulaic date filters so that you can keep using them in the future, without having to amend them.
-To keep up to date with when we post blogs, follow us on LinkedIn by clicking here.
-To get in contact with us, click here.
+Hopefully these Business Central filters can save you a lot of time when managing records in the system.
+Remember to save filtered views, especially for formulaic date filters so that you can keep using them in the future, without having to amend them.